Praise from Bible Scholars

 — Dr. Michael J. Williams, Johanna K. and Martin J. Wyngaarden Senior Professor in Old Testament Studies, Emeritus

-I was brought up as a child on the KJV, and still find that Bible verses emerge from my memory in those timeless phrases.
-In my teens, I shifted to the RSV (in spite of some objections from my more conservative Northern Ireland elders and betters).
 When the NIV was first published, I took to it immediately, in the context of my theological studies and the beginnings of my pastoral, preaching and teaching ministry.
 It had the clarity of straightforward contemporary English, without the colloquial chattiness or literary stiltedness of some other versions at that time.
 I have used it as my Bible of preference ever since, though my earliest copies have long since fallen apart under the onslaught of heavy use, scribblings, and global travels.
 I warmly welcome the most recent revision and commend it constantly to churches and individuals alike.
-It is particularly encouraging to know that the Committee for Bible Translation is an international team of evangelically committed men and women, some of whom are Langham Scholars, and one of whom sat in my Old Testament classes in India – where the Bible we used for all our exegetical work in English was – the NIV!
+It is particularly encouraging to know that the Committee for Bible Translation is an international team of evangelically committed men and women.

 — Christopher J. H. Wright, International Ministries Director, Langham Partnership